Classifying sections of del Pezzo fibrations, I: Examples

 \begin{exam} Let $X_{3}$ be a smooth cubic $3$-fold in $\mathbb{P}^{4}$.
 Let $Z$ denote a smooth elliptic curve which is the base locus of a general pencil of hyperplane sections.
 Let $\pi: \mathcal{X} \to \mathbb{P}^{1}$ denote the resolution of the pencil.
 We have $\Pic(\mathcal{X}) = \mathbb{Z}H \oplus \mathbb{Z}E$ where $H$ is the pullback of the hyperplane class from $X_{3}$ and $E$ is the exceptional divisor of the blow-up $\phi: \mathcal{X} \to X_{3}$.
 In this notation $-K_{\mathcal{X}/\mathbb{P}^{1}} = E$, so that $\neg(\mathcal{X},-K_{\mathcal{X}/\mathbb{P}^{1}}) = -1$ and the sections achieving this bound will exactly be the sections contained in $E \cong Z \times \mathbb{P}^{1}$.

-\textbf{Computation of $\pi$-vertical curves:} Since the fibers of $\mathcal{X}$ form a Lefschetz pencil in the sense of \cite[Definition 2.6]{Voi03}, the monodromy action on the N\'eron-Severi space of the general fiber is the full Weyl group $W(E_{6})$.
+\textbf{Computation of $\pi$-vertical curves:} The monodromy action on the N\'eron-Severi space of the general fiber is the full Weyl group $W(E_{6})$.
+Indeed, since our pencil is general, it will be a Lefschetz pencil in the sense of \cite[Definition 2.6]{Voi03}.
+It follows from \cite[Proposition 2.27]{Voi03} that the primitive cohomology of a smooth member of the pencil is generated by vanishing spheres.
+The theory of Picard-Lefschetz tells us that vanishing spheres are roots and the monodromy is generated by orthogonal reflections with respect to these roots.
+Moreover since the monodromy action on the lattice generated by vanishing spheres is irreducible, the lattice generated by vanishing spheres is an irreducible root lattice.
+However, there is no irreducible root lattice contained in the lattice $E_6$ other than itself.
+Thus all roots are vanishing spheres, proving the claim.
 This implies that for $\pi$-vertical curves of anticanonical degree $1$ or $2$ there is a unique family of rational curves on $\mathcal{X}$ that dominates the base $\mathbb{P}^{1}$.

 \textbf{Computation of the closed set:} Since any rigid section will satisfy $-K_{\mathcal{X}/\mathbb{P}^{1}} \cdot C \leq -2$, there are no rigid sections of $\pi$.